nibbl/shellbot/README.md

 How to use:
 1. Clone git repository
-2. Insert bot token and your Telegram ID to config.sh
+2. Rename config example to config.sh and insert bot token and your Telegram ID into config
 3. Then:

    a) Run "shellbotd.sh" in tmux/screen